Thallumaala: Production

-In an interview, Muhsin Parari stated that: "After the box office failure of KL 10 Patthu, I wanted to make a film that meets what I couldn't pull off in KL 10 Patthu.
+In an interview, Muhsin Parari stated: "After the box-office bomb of KL 10 Patthu, I wanted to make a film that meets what I couldn't pull off in KL 10 Patthu.
 I signed up with Sameer Thahir and Ashraf Hamza for my next directorial.
-I discussed with Ashraf hamza that my drive is to make a film in same flavor as of KL 10 Patthu but one that attract people to theatres.
+I discussed with Ashraf Hamza that my drive is to make a film in same flavour as of KL 10 Patthu but one that attract people to theatres.
 Suddenly the name 'thallumaala popped up in my brain from nowhere, and we decided to make it as a chain of fights that presented in a musical way."

 Thallumaala was announced in October 2019 with Aashiq Abu and Rima Kallingal as the producers.
 Sushin Shyam would do the music, and Tovino Thomas and Soubin Shahir were announced as the lead actors at that time.
 Later in February 2020, Muhsin Parari announced that he would do the script part only, and Khalid Rahman would be the film director.
 Ashiq Usman replaced Aashiq Abu and Rima Kallingal as the producer.

 Soubin Shahir also dropped out of the project and Shine Tom Chacko came as the replacement in February 2020.
 It was reported that Rex Vijayan and Shahabaz Aman would join as music directors with Sushin Shyam working only on the background score.
 In February 2021, it has been reported that Kalyani Priyadarshan is cast as the heroine of the film.
 Principal photography of the film commenced with a pooja function on 12 October 2021.
 It was confirmed that Vishnu Vijay will handle music and background score.